Encyclopaedia Inflationaris: Introduction

 Firstly, the most obvious advantage is that the result is exact.
 The slow-roll method is an approximation and, for this reason, remains somehow limited.
 As mentioned before, there are plethora of models, such as single field models with features or multiple field scenarios, for which a numerical integration is mandatory.

 A second reason is that a full numerical approach permits a new treatment of reheating.
-In the standard approach, the influence of the reheating is only marginally taken into account.
+In the previous approaches, the influence of the reheating is only marginally taken into account.
 Any observable predictions depend on the number of \efolds associated with a reheating era.
-From the fact that the reheating must proceed after the end of inflation and before the electroweak scale, one can put an order of magnitude bound on this number of \efolds~\cite{Liddle:2003as}.
+From the fact that the reheating must proceed after the end of inflation and before the Big-Bang Nucleosynthesis scale, one can put an order of magnitude bound on this number of \efolds~\cite{Liddle:2003as}.
 This causes small uncertainties in the inflationary predictions that were not crucial in the past.
 However, with the accuracy of the present and future data this question now matters.
 This is illustrated in \Fig{fig:nsRLFIintro} which represents the slow-roll predictions of LFI for which $V(\phi)\propto \phi^p$.
-Each colored segment represents the range of observable predictions for a given value of $p$, each point within a segment corresponding to a given number of \efolds for the reheating or, equivalently, to a given reheating temperature $\Treh$.
+Each colored segment represents the range of observable predictions for a given value of $p$, each point within a segment corresponding to a given number of \efolds for the reheating or, equivalently, to a given reheating energy $\Treh$.
 We see that, for relatively small values of $p$, it is necessary to know the number of \efolds the Universe reheated to decide whether the model is compatible with the data or not.
-Conversely, the data are becoming so accurate that one can start constraining the reheating epoch.
+Conversely, the data are becoming so accurate that one can start constraining the reheating epoch~\cite{Martin:2016oyk}.
 Therefore, instead of viewing the reheating parameters as external source of uncertainties, it is more accurate to include them in the numerical approach and consider they are part of the inflationary model.
 In its simplest description, the reheating epoch can be modeled as a cosmological fluid with a mean equation of state $\wrehbar>-1/3$.
+Notice that $\wreh$, the instantaneous equation of state parameter, does not need to be constant (see section~\ref{subsec:reheating}).
 For a simple quadratic potential, and a parametric reheating, one would have for instance $\wrehbar=0$.
 In this way, both $\wrehbar$ and $\Treh$ are added to the inflationary parameters, \eg we now have $\tetai=(M,p,\Treh,\wrehbar)$ for LFI, and \FieldInf computes $\calP_\zeta(k;M,p,\Treh,\wrehbar)$.
 Starting from some priors $\pi(\Treh,\wrehbar)$ one can then obtain the corresponding posterior distributions $P\left(\Treh | \Clm\right)$ and $P\left(\wrehbar | \Clm\right)$.
-The feasibility of this method has already been demonstrated in \Refcs{Martin:2006rs, Martin:2010kz} where constraints on the reheating temperature for LFI and SFI have been derived for the first time (see also \Refc{Easther:2011yq}).
+The feasibility of this method has already been demonstrated in \Refcs{Martin:2006rs, Martin:2010kz, Martin:2010hh} where constraints on the reheating temperature for LFI and SFI have been derived for the first time (see also \Refc{Easther:2011yq} and later works of \Refcs{Tsujikawa:2013ila, Martin:2014nya, Martin:2016oyk}).
 In view of the expected accuracy of the future data, the preheating/reheating era should become a compulsory element of inflationary model testing.
 This issue plays an important role in the proposal put forward in this article.
-In addition, let us also emphasize that a proper treatment of the reheating and preheating stages is mandatory in multiple field inflation because they can affect the evolution of $\calP_\zeta$ on large scales.
+In addition, let us also emphasize that a proper treatment of the reheating and preheating stages is mandatory in multiple field inflation because they can affect the evolution of $\calP_\zeta$ on large scales~\cite{Martin:2021frd}.
 Only a numerical approach can presently deal with this problem.